 Blight symptoms can be confused with other decline diseases (e.g., HLB, tristeza decline, etc.), and accurate diagnosis is important in order to follow proper practices.
-Citrus blight is characterized by: 1) high zinc content in trunk bark and wood; 2) presence of amorphous plugs in the xylem; 3) failure to absorb water injected into the trunk; and 4) presence of blight-associated citrus proteins in roots and leaves.
-The best procedure for diagnosis of individual trees in the field, particularly in spring months (March, April, and May), is to test water uptake into the trunk, which is done by using a battery-powered drill to open a small hole (1/8 inch) and injecting water from a plastic syringe without a needle.
-Healthy trees or trees declining from Phytophthora root rot, nematodes, water damage, tristeza, or HLB will usually take up about 10 ml of water in 30 seconds.
+Citrus blight is characterized by (1) high zinc content in trunk bark and wood; (2) presence of amorphous plugs in the xylem; (3) failure to absorb water injected into the trunk; and (4) presence of blight-associated citrus proteins in roots and leaves.
+The best procedure for diagnosis of individual trees in the field, particularly if you are practicing trunk injection in spring months (March, April, and May), is to test water uptake into the trunk, which is done by using a battery-powered drill to open a small hole (1/8 inch) and injecting water from a plastic syringe without a needle.
+Healthy trees or trees declining from phytophthora root rot, nematodes, water damage, tristeza, or HLB will usually take up about 10 ml of water in 30 seconds.
 Trees affected by citrus blight take up no water regardless of the amount of pressure applied.
+If you find that this is the case, particularly when you are practicing trunk injection, you should label the affected trees.
+It is very unlikely that antibiotic injection for HLB would be effective in those trees.
 A laboratory test is being developed that will be more accurate, and with proper equipment, many samples will be processed in a short time.
 However, the syringe test is the only method currently available for confirmation of blight.

-When planning to plant or replace trees there are two strategies recommended:
+When planning to plant or replace trees there are three strategies recommended:

-Plant or replace trees with trees on rootstocks that do not develop blight at an early age, such as Cleopatra mandarin (if Phytophthora root rot is not present in the grove) or Swingle citrumelo that do not develop blight at an early age; or
+- Plant or replace trees with trees on rootstocks that do not develop blight at an early age, such as Cleopatra mandarin (if phytophthora root rot is not present in the grove) or Swingle citrumelo; or